 This unease has only been heightened by reports of over-worked, poorly paid doctors and nurses and under staffed departments.
 And most recently by the news that taxes would need to increase to an additional £2000 per household for 15 years to try and bring it back from the brink.

-Back in 2013, You Gov published a report about the UK’s healthcare choices and how people felt about the NHS and private care as options.
+Back in 2013, You Gov published a report about the UK’s healthcare choices and how people felt about the NHS and private healthcare as an option.
 Although the NHS is still here in 2018, around 41% didn’t believe it would last out the decade (to 2020) in its current state at the time – and that was just five years ago.
 Only 22% had faith that it would survive.

 In fact, the same report found that more than half of the UK (61%) thought that patients should be able to get treated at private hospitals, and around the same number of people believed that these private establishments should help to reduce waiting lists for the NHS.

 But where are we now?
-Well, the institution will celebrate its 70th anniversary this year, but it’s also been widely reported to have just experienced the worst winter crisis of its entire existence – there were (and still are) shortages of doctors, nurses, beds and more, putting the risk to patient safety at an all time high.
-And experts are now warning that the NHS would need an extra 4% incomes a year for the next 15 years to survive.
+The institution will celebrate its milestone 70th anniversary this year, but there are still major shortages of doctors, nurses, beds and more, putting the risk to patient safety at an all time high.
+And experts are now warning that the NHS would need an extra 4% income a year for the next 15 years to survive.

-Today, we could be hearing a different story.
-Bupa UK Insurance offers health insurance to 2.2 million people in the UK, and hospitals like Nuffield Health, based in Wolverhampton, who have been providing private healthcare for the last 40 years, treated around 6000 surgical inpatients last year.
+Today we could be hearing a different story.
+Bupa UK offers health insurance to 2.2 million people in the UK, and hospitals like Nuffield Health, based in Wolverhampton and Stoke, who have been providing private healthcare in the UK for the last 40 years, treated around 6000 surgical inpatients last year.